Lime Fire

-Events
+The name "lime fire" stemmed from the fact that the smoke form the shape of a lime.

+Progression

 The Lime Fire was reported on September 4, 2019, around 11:30 a.m., west of Interstate 5 and north of Highway 96 in the Lime Gulch area of Klamath National Forest, about 10 miles north of Yreka.
 The fire was started by a lightning strike during a thunderstorm on Cottonwood Peak.
 Fire activity was erratic and hard to control, given that aviation support was moved to another, larger fire.
 Fire crews struggled to access the area of the fire, due to the extremely steep terrain, heavy fuels (dry brush and grass), and strong afternoon winds.
 On September 7, evacuation warnings were put in place for residences adjacent to the fire area.
 By September 8, an incident management team was onsite and suppression efforts continued.
 Helicopters and airplanes began dropping water and fire retardant.
 The fire and large columns of smoke became visible to drivers along Highway 96 and Interstate 5, the latter specifically in areas north of Yreka.

 National Forest land in footprint of the Lime Fire were closed in the Happy Camp/Oak Knoll Ranger District on September 12.
 On September 17, the Lime Fire burned 1,872 acre and was 96 percent contained.

-Evacuations and closures

-On September 11, areas of Klamath National Forest were closed to the public, including the Happy Camp/Oak Knoll Ranger District and portions of the Klamath River, Empire Creek Road, Empire Creek, and all forest service roads in the Lime Fire Closure Area.

-Impact
+Effects

 The Lime Fire threatened private timberlands and scattered residences in the area.
-A portion of National Forest land was closed to public use and residences near the burn area were under mandatory evacuation.
+A portion of National Forest land was closed to public use and residences near the burn area were under mandatory evacuation: on September 11, areas of Klamath National Forest were closed to the public, including the Happy Camp/Oak Knoll Ranger District and portions of the Klamath River, Empire Creek Road, Empire Creek, and all forest service roads in the Lime Fire Closure Area.